The Only Tools You Need to Make Great Coffee

 Cleaning your mise en place is key to maintaining a happy and healthy espresso bar.
 You can never have enough microfiber towels handy.
 We like to keep one for keeping the machine spotless and another for keeping the steam wand clean.
 The Pallo Grindminder Brush is the best brush we have ever used.
 If these two items are not already on your bar, get them now!

-You're making espresso at home already, so treat yourself to the pitcher that has the ergonomic handle, different shaped spouts, and internal volume markings.
+You're making espresso at home already, so treat yourself to a pitcher with an ergonomic handle, different-shaped spouts, and internal volume markings.
 The Fellow Eddy ticks all the boxes.

-One of the best things about making espresso at home that you're both barista and consumer; you're in full control over your espresso bar and the tools you use, so you ultimately get to decide which tools work best for your setup.
-In the end all that should matter is if your espresso tastes great.
+One of the best things about making espresso at home is that you're both barista and consumer.
+You're in full control over your espresso bar and the tools you use, so you ultimately get to decide which tools work best for your setup.
+In the end, all that should matter is if your espresso tastes great.
 Cheers!